 What can I do with a bachelor’s degree in Behavioral Neuroscience?

-A bachelor’s degree with a concentration in Behavioral Neuroscience prepares you well for application to graduate programs within a broad array of fields, including behavioral neuroscience, psychology, biology, animal behavior, medicine, clinical neuropsychology, and general neuroscience.
-If you choose not to go to graduate school, a bachelor’s degree in Behavioral Neuroscience would be excellent preparation for such diverse careers ranging from a laboratory research assistant to a pharmaceutical representative.
+A bachelor’s degree with a concentration in behavioral neuroscience prepares you well for application to graduate programs within a broad array of fields, including behavioral neuroscience, clinical psychology, animal behavior, medicine, occupational or physical therapy, and veterinary medicine.
+If you choose not to go to graduate school, a bachelor’s degree in behavioral neuroscience would be excellent preparation for diverse careers ranging from a laboratory research assistant to a pharmaceutical representative.

 What can I do with a graduate degree in Behavioral Neuroscience?